 - Familiarize and comply with all the rules, regulations and codes to ensure efficient operations.

-- Maintain knowledge in the area of drugs/narcotics, i.e., abuse identification and the availability on the streets as it relates to routine patrol duties and detention procedures.
+- Maintain and apply knowledge in the area of drugs/narcotics, i.e., abuse identification and the availability on the streets as it relates to routine patrol duties and detention procedures.

 - Perform other duties as directed/required.